Insider Selling: Altair Engineering Inc. (NASDAQ:ALTR) Major Shareholder Sells 7,880 Shares of Stock

 Shares of ALTR opened at $63.27 on Friday.
 Altair Engineering Inc. has a fifty-two week low of $36.21 and a fifty-two week high of $69.00.
 The business’s 50 day simple moving average is $65.27.
 The stock has a market cap of $4.75 billion, a P/E ratio of -1,265.40 and a beta of 1.50.

-A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
-Steward Partners Investment Advisory LLC grew its holdings in Altair Engineering by 49.4% during the 4th quarter.
-Steward Partners Investment Advisory LLC now owns 478 shares of the software’s stock worth $28,000 after acquiring an additional 158 shares in the last quarter.
-Harvest Fund Management Co.
-Ltd acquired a new position in Altair Engineering during the 4th quarter worth approximately $32,000.
-Quantbot Technologies LP grew its holdings in Altair Engineering by 1,620.0% during the 1st quarter.
-Quantbot Technologies LP now owns 516 shares of the software’s stock worth $32,000 after acquiring an additional 486 shares in the last quarter.
-Meeder Asset Management Inc. acquired a new position in Altair Engineering during the 1st quarter worth approximately $40,000.
-Finally, FORA Capital LLC acquired a new position in Altair Engineering during the 1st quarter worth approximately $79,000.
-57.05% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
+Oppenheimer Asset Management Inc. grew its holdings in Altair Engineering by 23.3% during the 1st quarter.
+Oppenheimer Asset Management Inc. now owns 7,389 shares of the software’s stock worth $462,000 after acquiring an additional 1,396 shares in the last quarter.
+Millennium Management LLC grew its holdings in Altair Engineering by 8.7% during the 1st quarter.
+Millennium Management LLC now owns 166,818 shares of the software’s stock worth $10,438,000 after acquiring an additional 13,381 shares in the last quarter.
+Select Equity Group L.P. grew its holdings in Altair Engineering by 244.2% during the 1st quarter.
+Select Equity Group L.P. now owns 21,545 shares of the software’s stock worth $1,348,000 after acquiring an additional 15,285 shares in the last quarter.
+Jackson Square Capital LLC acquired a new position in Altair Engineering during the 1st quarter worth approximately $651,000.
+Finally, Psagot Investment House Ltd. grew its holdings in Altair Engineering by 8.5% during the 1st quarter.
+Psagot Investment House Ltd. now owns 84,353 shares of the software’s stock worth $5,278,000 after acquiring an additional 6,632 shares in the last quarter.
+Institutional investors own 57.05% of the company’s stock.

 A number of equities analysts have commented on ALTR shares.
-The Goldman Sachs Group started coverage on shares of Altair Engineering in a research note on Friday, May 14th.
-They set a “buy” rating and a $68.00 target price on the stock.
 William Blair raised shares of Altair Engineering from a “market perform” rating to an “outperform” rating in a research note on Friday, May 7th.
 Royal Bank of Canada boosted their price target on shares of Altair Engineering from $49.00 to $58.00 and gave the company a “sector perform” rating in a research note on Friday, February 19th.
+Zacks Investment Research downgraded shares of Altair Engineering from a “hold” rating to a “sell” rating in a research note on Wednesday, May 19th.
 Guggenheim reissued a “hold” rating on shares of Altair Engineering in a research note on Sunday, May 30th.
-Finally, Zacks Investment Research downgraded shares of Altair Engineering from a “hold” rating to a “sell” rating in a research note on Wednesday, May 19th.
+Finally, The Goldman Sachs Group initiated coverage on shares of Altair Engineering in a research note on Friday, May 14th.
+They issued a “buy” rating and a $68.00 price target on the stock.
 One research analyst has rated the stock with a sell rating, two have given a hold rating and five have issued a buy rating to the company.
 Altair Engineering presently has an average rating of “Buy” and an average price target of $61.00.

 About Altair Engineering